fredericoco/IaC/README.md

 - host file - agent node called web ip of the web (sudo nano /etc/ansible/hosts)
 - IP of web is `192.168.33.10`, IP of db is `192.168.33.11`
 - In order to enter a machine go to /etc/ansible , `ssh vagrant@IP` for example `ssh vagrant@192.168.33.10` to ssh into web.
 When you ssh in, you need to put a password in, which is vagrant.
-- use ping
+- use ping to see if it is connected to the other VMs `ping IP`
-- ansible web -m ping
-- need to go into the host file, (continuee)
+- `ansible web -m ping` to ping a certain machine, first time this won't work so we need to edit the host file
+- In the host file put the command `[web]` and under it put the line `192.168.33.10` This is the IP address of web.
+This time it will connect to it but it will not be able to connect, unreachable.
+- So now go back into the hosts file and add to the IP line `ansible_connection=ssh ansible_ssh_user=vagrant ansible_ssh_pass=vagrant`.
+Now the ping should be able to work.
+It will return Pong.
+- Now do the same steps for db.
+However, when you write on host file leave `ansible_ssh_pass=vagrant` out and run ping.
+Press yes on the command and when it fails go back into the host file and put the pass back into the file.
+Both pings should work now.
+- Create a read me and copy it over using the copy command bellow.
+- use `ansible all -a ls` to see all the directories

 ### Ansible Adhoc commands
-ansible db -m ping - pings the VM ansible all -m ping -pings all the available VMs ansible web -a "uname -a" -returns the information about the instance (The -a is used to run specific commands for a system) ansible all -a "uname -a" -returns the information about all the instance ansible all -a "free" returns information about memory
+- `ansible db -m ping` - pings the db VM
+- `ansible all -m ping` -pings all the available VMs
+- `ansible web -a "uname -a"` -returns the information about the instance (The -a is used to run specific commands for a system)
+- `ansible all -a "uname -a"` -returns the information about all the instance
+- `ansible all -a "free"` - returns information about memory
+- `ansible web -m copy -a "src=/etc/ansible/README.md dest=/home/vagrant/README.md"` will copy a file from controller to web, the src is the source directory and dest is the destination directory
+- `ansible all -a ls` will show all the directories in VMs.